Eucheuma: Farming

 Information based on morphological characteristics, DNA fingerprinting, and growth performance during different crop seasons is used to facilitate Eucheuma crop management, for which high-growth species are used for seed stocks, mostly from the Philippines.
 Once seed stocks have been obtained from the wild, they undergo cleaning in order to rid them of dirt and other contaminants, where they are then transferred to nursery sites in styrofoam boxes with air holes in the top, without exposure to the wind or the sun.

 Site selection is important in developing potential seaweed farms, and certain criteria must be met first in order to optimize production.
-These criteria include suitable current and wave actions to allow for absorption of nutrients, sufficient but not excessive light to allow for optimum photosynthesis, a sufficient water depth not hindered by low tide exposure, an optimum water temperature between 27–30 degrees Celsius, salinity levels of 30–35 0/00, and areas with little presence of grazers, microorganisms, suspended silt, and epiphytes.
+These criteria include suitable current and wave actions to allow for absorption of nutrients, sufficient but not excessive light to allow for optimum photosynthesis, a sufficient water depth not hindered by low tide exposure, an optimum water temperature between 27 and 30 degrees Celsius, salinity levels of 30–35 0/00, and areas with little presence of grazers, microorganisms, suspended silt, and epiphytes.
 Seed stocks are then prepared by tying Eucheuma cuttings with soft plastic tying materials to monolines in both the bottom monoline and floating methods, where the nylon lines run parallel to each other at one-meter intervals to allow for water currents to flow through.
-The seaweed is than harvested 10–12 weeks after planting in order to allow the crop to mature and increase its carrageenan content.
+The seaweed is then harvested 10–12 weeks after planting in order to allow the crop to mature and increase its carrageenan content.

 The farming of Eucheuma has raised certain environmental issues, mostly centered on the ecology and biodiversity of coastal environments.
 The ecology of Eucheuma farm sites may be characterized by overcrowding, as other farmers may be attracted to the farming site, eventually exceeding the carrying capacity of the environment.
 This in turn may change the overall hydrology of the area, impacting on other species that may be present.
 Domestic pollution from farmhouse waste disposal may also impact the nearby environment.